MisterNo0ne/PythonGroupTwoA2Prog/README.md

 - have a shopkeeper and coin system, where killing enemies/bosses awards the player coins that they can use to buy items. basic items would just be health potions and daggers, but maybe have him sell ice/rock spells, armor, idk some other stuff etc.
 - have shopkeeper man sell different foods/buffs, so that u can eat them in the map mode to get buffs to certain attack, like eating ice cream makes ice attacks stronger, or eating spicy food makes fire type attacks stronger.
 - better boss loot and progression to make the game feel like it has order and not just kill anything

-### Description
-This game will be a spell based adventure that involves exploring a world, discovering new spells, learning how the elements interact, and fighting enemies.

-### How to use
-On the map screen, use WASD to move around.
-If you want to start a battle, walk towards the enemy in the bottom right corner (the red triangle).
-For now, "WASD" is the only usable layout, though arrow keys will be added soon.

 ## Features